 Step 1: Acknowledge Your Feelings

-Write down all the negative thoughts, comments and limiting beliefs that you’re struggling with.
+Take a blank piece of paper and write down all the negative thoughts, comments and limiting beliefs you’re struggling with at the moment.
 This can be challenging, but it’s a crucial part of the process.
 It’s about recognising and confronting these feelings.
-To prepare yourself, imagine these thoughts as balloons — gently touching them and bouncing them away as you write them down — rather than letting them settle. *If you’re typing your thoughts, print what you’ve written.
+To prepare yourself, imagine these thoughts as balloons — gently touching them and bouncing them away as you write them down — rather than letting them settle.

 Step 2: Cut It Up